Consider Your Verdict

 Consider Your Verdict is an Australian television series made by Crawford Productions for the Seven Network originally screening from February 1961 through to June 1964.
 It was based on a radio series with the same name broadcast on 3DB in Melbourne from 1958 to 1960.

 Production

-The television series was recorded at the HSV-7 Fitzroy tele-theatre in Melbourne.
-There were 163 one-hour episode.
+The television series was recorded at the HSV-7 Fitzroy Tele-theatre in Melbourne.
+There were 163 one-hour episodes.
 The series was also popular in New Zealand.

 Synopsis

 The series made use of a revolving cast to portray various court cases.
 The actors were given the details of a given case and instructed to improvise their performances to give the series a more authentic, immediate feel.